Galleria Shopping Centre (Perth): History

 The shopping centre was developed as a joint construction between Colonial Mutual and Coles Myer.
 Construction started in 1989 after a fire had destroyed the Boans complex in June 1986.
 Construction joined three separate shopping centres – Morley Shopping Centre (Coles and Kmart), Morley City Shopping Centre (Woolworths and Target) and Boans Shopping Centre – which were demolished to make way for Galleria.
 The 1994 redevelopment was designed by the Los Angeles architects RTKL Associates and local firm Oldham Boas Ednie-Brown Architects, Planners & Interior Designers (now known as The Buchan Group).
 The centre was officially opened on 26 September 1994.

-In 1996, Galleria was sold in its entirety by joint owners Coles Myer and Colonial Mutual Group to Westfield Group for $289 million; the centre was renamed as Westfield Galleria.
+In 1996, Galleria was sold in its entirety by joint owners Coles Myer and Colonial Mutual to Westfield Group for $289 million; the centre was renamed as Westfield Galleria.

 In 2003, Galleria was acquired from Westfield by Centro Properties Group for $414 million and renamed to Centro Galleria.
 Westfield Group continued to operate the centre until late 2004 when Centro Properties Group officially took over management of the centre.
 Along with this, the entrance to Greater Union on the upper-deck parking lot was removed, and replaced with a small outdoor dining piazza.
 In 2012, private property investment group, Perron Group, acquired 50% of Galleria, entering a co-ownership arrangement with Centro.

 In mid-2012, Centro Galleria rebranded as Galleria 220 (to represent its 220 stores), and later simply Galleria, while still under Centro's management.
 In 2013, Centro rebranded as Federation Centres, and in November, Galleria shopping centre was rebranded as simply Galleria, to match the other centres in the chain.
 In 2015, Federation Centres rebranded as Vicinity Centres after merging with Novion Property Group.

 On 3 February 2015, a transformer exploded around 9:30 am near the Woolworths loading bay area resulting in the deaths of two people and others suffering serious burn injuries.

 In March 2017, major German tenant Aldi opened outside of the complex, replacing the old Morley Library.

 On 29 August 2025, a man drove a ute through the shopping centre, and attempted to gain access to a store by driving into its roller door before fleeing unsuccessfully.
 He was arrested shortly afterwards at a nearby pub.
 The incident occurred in the early morning outside of opening hours, and no injuries were reported.

 In September 2025, Event Cinemas announced that Greater Union Morley would be closing down, with its last session screened on 14 September.
 The closure of Greater Union Morley marked the end of the Greater Union branding, as it was the last cinema in Australia trading under the Greater Union name.
 The cinema closed just before its 31st anniversary and had retained its original signage and branding dating back to its opening in 1994.